 Summer is here!
 With heavy storms on a weekly basis we are seeing some disease issues on lawns like never before making lawn care tricky this time of year.

 Why does this happen?

 During extended periods of moisture, heat and humidity, the environment is perfect for Brown Patch to cause damage to a lawn.
 Brown Patch appears as roughly circular patches that are brown, tan or yellow in color and range from 6” to several feet in diameter.
 Brown Patch is most prevalent during periods of hot, humid weather.
 Turfgrass must be continuously wet for 10-12 hours for the Brown Patch fungus to infect the leaves.
 We are in the middle of Brown Patch season and still need to be treating the lawn accordingly.
-Since Brown Patch does not affect all lawns, control is not included in our Steward Program.
+Learn more about the services we offer in our Steward Program.

 What can you do to help?